Decoupled Complementary Spectral-Spatial Learning for Background Representation Enhancement in Hyperspectral Anomaly Detection: Introduction

-To realize such ``complementary learning,'' we propose a non-traditional student-teacher framework.
-Unlike conventional ``student-mimics-teacher'' paradigms [23, 24], our design regards the spectral branch as the teacher and the spatial branch as a ``rebellious student.''
-Instead of imitating the teacher, the student is explicitly encouraged to diverge, thereby learning complementary information.
-As illustrated in Fig .~\ref{fig:G2_Instruction_ST}, this is achieved by driving the student's output features to deviate from those of the teacher.
-Concretely, we enforce decorrelation between teacher and student features via cross-covariance and cosine similarity losses, while introducing variance-preserving regularization to prevent feature collapse.
-In addition, a reconstruction constraint fuses the two branches' features to recover the original HSI, ensuring that the student learns meaningful spatial information rather than irrelevant noise.
+Specifically, we adopt a teacher--student formulation where the spectral branch serves as a fixed teacher and the spatial branch is trained as a complementary student (the ``rebellious student'').
+Rather than mimicking the teacher, the student is encouraged to learn non-redundant representations via feature decorrelation objectives (cross-covariance and cosine similarity penalties), together with variance-preserving regularization to avoid collapse.
+A reconstruction constraint further couples the two branches to recover the input HSI, ensuring that the learned spatial representations are meaningful rather than noise.

-The overall training procedure is summarized in Fig.~\ref{fig:G2_Train_with_2Steps}: \textbf{Stage 1 --- Spectral Branch Training:} Leveraging FERD's strong performance in enhancing background spectral features, the spectral branch inherits FERD's training mechanism to obtain a spectral FEN specialized for background spectral representation enhancement. \textbf{Stage 2 --- Spatial Branch Training:} In this stage, the spectral FEN is frozen and serves as the teacher network.
-The spatial FEN is trained as the rebellious student to learn background spatial features overlooked by the spectral FEN.
-Additionally, the spectral FEN is deliberately designed to compress spectral information, thereby explicitly suppressing spectral cues and promoting complementary spatial learning.
+The overall training procedure is summarized in Fig.~\ref{fig:G2_Train_with_2Steps}: \textbf{Stage 1 --- Spectral Branch Training:} we follow FERD to obtain a spectral FEN specialized for background spectral representation enhancement. \textbf{Stage 2 --- Spatial Branch Training:} the spectral FEN is frozen as the teacher, and a spatial FEN is trained as the complementary student to learn spatial cues overlooked by the teacher.
+In addition, we deliberately compress spectral information in the student input to suppress spectral shortcuts and promote spatial learning.

 On top of this two-branch design, we further explore two fusion strategies: (1) direct addition of spectral and spatial features at the representation level, and (2) element-wise Hadamard product at the anomaly score level.
 These strategies ensure robust anomaly localization under different conditions.